sparesparrow/mcp-prompts/README.md

 > **Note:** If you need Docker Hub support, open an issue or PR.
 The workflow can be extended to push to Docker Hub as well.

+### Release Notes Automation

+Release notes for every GitHub release are now **automatically generated and categorized** using [release.yml](.github/release.yml).
+Categories include Features, Bugfixes, Dependencies, and Other Changes.
+You can customize these categories by editing `.github/release.yml`.

+For more details and advanced configuration, see the [GitHub Docs: Automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes).

 ---

 ## Implemented vs Planned Features